 Eli Whitney is another name synonymous with inventions of the Industrial Revolution.
 He invented the cotton engine, gin for short, in 1794.

-Prior to its introduction into the textile industry, cotton seeds needed to be removed from fibres by hand.
-This was laborious and time-consuming to say the least.
+Prior to its introduction into the textile industry, cotton seeds needed to be removed from fibers by hand.
+This was laborious and time-consuming, to say the least.
 This machine vastly improved the profitability of cotton for farmers.

 The Cotton Gin enabled many more farmers to consider cotton as their main crop.
 This was especially important for farmers and plantation owners in the Americas.

 With the seeds and fibers separated more efficiently it became much easier for farmers to use the fibres to make cotton goods like linen.
 They could also simultaneously separate seeds for more crop growth or the production of cottonseed oil.

 5. Telegraph communications, a pillar of the Industrial Revolution

 Coming in at the tail end of the Industrial Revolution, the Telegraph was one another of the greatest inventions of the Industrial Revolution.
 Created in the early 1800's it would change communication forever.

 Thanks to this technology, near-instant communication became possible initially across the country and eventually across the globe.
 This enabled people to stay in contact and become aware of wider geopolitical events much more easily.

 The first true electrical telegraphs finally superseded optical semaphore telegraph systems to become the world's first electrical form of telecommunications.
 In only a matter of decades, the electrical telegraph became the de facto means of communication for business and private citizens long distance.

 6. Portland Cement and the invention of concrete